Schoonover Stadium: History

-The first game at the new baseball field, which had no official name, was May 3, 1966 against the Ohio State Buckeyes.
+The first game at the current baseball field, which had no official name, was May 3, 1966 against the Ohio State Buckeyes.
 Initial plans called for the new field to be adjacent to a new football stadium, but the stadium would later be built at a different site further east as Dix Stadium.
-In 1990, the field was dedicated in honor of Kent State alumnus Gene Michael, who played and managed professionally in Major League Baseball.
-Later that decade, permanent bleacher seating was added behind home plate.
+By 1969, the new varsity baseball field was referred to as Allerton Field as Allerton Street was nearest street at the time of the field's construction.
+It was a natural grass field with wooden bleacher seating for approximately 700 people.
+After the conclusion of the 1989 season, a grandstand was added behind home plate, replacing the original wooden bleachers and increasing the seating capacity to approximately 1,000.
+The project also included a press box, new concession stand, a warning track on the field, a new outfield fence, and updates to the infield, completed prior to the 1990 season.
+In September 1989, the university named the field in honor of Kent State alumnus Gene Michael, who played and managed professionally in Major League Baseball.
+It was formally dedicated April 23, 1990.

-In November 2003, the Schoonover Foundation donated US$1.53 million to the university.
-The stadium was named for 1949 KSU alumnus Harold "Hal" Schoonover and his wife Julie.
+The Schoonover Foundation donated US$1.53 million to the university in November 2003 and the stadium was renamed for 1949 KSU alumnus Harold "Hal" Schoonover and his wife Julie.
 The initial donation helped fund a $3 million project that included new dugouts and bullpens, upgrades in seating, a drainage system and artificial FieldTurf playing surface, restroom facilities, and outfield fencing.
 The renovations were completed in 2005.
 The first game at the renovated and updated stadium was on April 1, 2005, with Kent State losing to Ohio 6–2 in front of 476 fans.

-In 2006, area philanthropist Olga Mural donated $1 million towards further renovations to the field.
-The playing field at Schoonover Stadium was named after her in recognition of the contribution.
+Area philanthropist Olga Mural donated $1 million towards further renovations to the ballpark in 2006 and the playing field at Schoonover Stadium was named after her in recognition of the contribution.
 With Mural's donation, a new locker room and players' lounge was built and chairback seating was added to the grandstand in 2007.
 Additional upgrades including a new scoreboard were installed in 2008.